-In North America, are used to celebrating Christmas as one of our biggest celebrations of the year.
-However in Russia, it’s the New Year that is the biggest celebration.
-I’m sure this is due to communist times as an atheist state, banning Christian Christmas celebrations, instead focussing on the New Year.
+In North America, we are used to celebrating Christmas as one of our biggest celebrations of the year.
+However in Russia, it's the New Year that is the biggest celebration.
+I'm sure this is due to former communist times as an atheist state, banning Christian Christmas celebrations.
+Instead they chose to focus on celebrating the New Year.
 Christmas in Russia follows the Julian calendar and is celebrated on the 7th of January.

-New Years feasts always included Shuba Salad or Herring Under a Fur Coat, Beet Borscht, Piroshki, Kholodets, Olivye, Pelmeni and a popular honey type of cookie called Pryaniki.
-This is classic Russian food at it’s best!
+New Years feasts always included Herring Under a Fur Coat, Piroshki, Kholodets, Olivye (Olivier Salad), Vinegret, a popular honey type of cookie called Pryaniki and more!
+This is classic Russian food at it's best!

-You will either love Shuba Salad or Herring Under a Fur Coat, or you will hate it.
+You will either love Herring Under a Fur Coat, or you will hate it.
 The Russian climate is suited to growing root vegetables, and beet and potatoes feature heavily in our culture.
 Russians also have a love affair with mayonnaise, heading back to imperial Russian times.
-Shuba Salad or Herring Under a Fur Coat is a perfect marriage of ‘very Russian’ food tastes.
+Herring Under a Fur Coat is a perfect marriage of 'very Russian' food tastes.

 The dill is optional as a garnish, however I think it's adds more flavour and looks great.
 My last tip is to speed up the cooling time of the vegetables, simply put them into the freezer until they are cool.
 You can prepare the vegetables in advance and simply grate and layer your salad when ready.

-I love Shuba Salad or Herring Under a Fur Coat, easier to make than it sounds.
+I love Herring Under a Fur Coat, easier to make than it sounds.
 Everyone needs to try it at least once!
+I make a version of Shuba Salad with Salmon that tastes awesome too.
+A Russian classic, Dressed Herring is enjoyed at every celebration.
 Bon Appetit! Приятного аппетита!

 - 1 ½ cups mayonnaise